 To the casual observer, Takagawa appeared to be a scholarly type, devoid of serious ambitions, but nothing could have been further from the truth.
 He was simply a realist.
 Compared to players like Fujisawa Shuko and myself, who rely on intuition to achieve success, Takagawa prepared much more comprehensively; he avoided the wild mood swings, the intuitive jabs, and concentrated on his own winning plan.

-One aspect of his play that attributed to this was his extreme 'number' based play.
+One aspect of his play that contributed to this was his extreme 'number' based play.
 Takagawa's method of making continuous exchanges throughout the game required heavy counting during almost all moments -- in order to properly assess the positional value of his moves.
 Simply put, his positional judgement was based upon an extreme counting style that, therefore, always put him within intimate awareness of the exact territory balance.
-This, for him, is what lead to his mastery of komi go.
+This, for him, is what led to his mastery of komi go.

 Takagawa was a noted admirer of Honinbo Shuei.
 He was introduced to Shuei by a copy of collected games his teacher, Mitsuhara Itaro, gave to him while he was going through a period of inner turmoil.
 The games impressed him so much that he was able to refocus his life back onto go.